Projection Functions

 Updated

-When we’re using an algorithm that acts on items in a collection, often we don’t want the exact values in the collection to be the input.
+When using an algorithm that acts on items in a collection, we often don't want the exact values in the collection to be the input.

-For example, we might have a collection of numbers, and we want to sort them by their absolute value.
+For example, we might have a collection of numbers that we want to sort by their absolute value.

 Or, we have a collection of Player objects, and we want to run an algorithm on a property of those objects, such as their email addresses.